 City Announces 2012 Natural Areas Enhancement Fund Recipients

-This news was released 359 days ago and may contain inaccurate information.
+This press release was posted 1,739 days ago and may contain inaccurate information.

 The City of Fort Collins Natural Areas Department awarded six applicants Natural Areas Enhancement funds from the $15,000 available in 2012.
 Funds for Russian olive removal on privately-owned open spaces in southeast Fort Collins were received by Fossil Creek Meadows Homeowners Association ($6,755), Greenstone Homeowners Association ($1,200), and Westchase Homeowners Association ($1,545).
 Legacy Land Trust received $2,000 to help fund Russian olive removal on the Levinger Property Conservation Easement in northwest Fort Collins.
 Two companies received funds to continue their on-site wildlife habitat enhancement projects: Anheuser-Busch Fort Collins Brewery ($2,000) and Avago Technologies ($1,500).

 Since its inception in 1994, the City of Fort Collins Natural Areas Enhancement Fund has provided over $247,000 for enhancement of 64 sites.
 Thirty-one homeowner associations, five neighborhood groups, seven private landowners, eleven schools from elementary to college, and two businesses have been among the recipients over the last 18 years.
 Non-public sites have ranged in size from the minimum ¼ acre on a large residential lot to over 50 acres of homeowner open space.
 The Natural Areas Enhancement Fund is an excellent way to provide seed money for projects that benefit the wildlife of the Fort Collins community, whether they are on private or public lands managed by entities other than the Natural Areas Department.